1896 Big Swatara German Baptist Brethren Church (Church of the Brethren) votes to form a fellowship in Harrisburg

 1967 John Nantz comes as Community Minister

-1972 Church purchases 244 Hummel St. as BVSers’ House and named it the Dan West House.
+1972 Church purchases 244 Hummel St. as BVSers’ House and names it the Dan West House

-1976 Community Ministries include: Free Children’s Books distributed in cooperation with RIF, day camps and field trips, volley ball, story time, youth drop in center (Lighthouse), MagicCocoon TV program, Citizen’s Alliance to Save Harrisburg, Allison Hill Civic Association, After School Program, dart baseball, touche football, etc.
+1976 Community Ministries include Free Children’s Books distributed in cooperation with RIF, day camps and field trips, volleyball, story time, youth drop in center (Lighthouse), MagicCocoon TV program, Citizen’s Alliance to Save Harrisburg, Allison Hill Civic Association, After School Program, dart baseball, touch football, etc.

 1979 Wayne Eberly helps start La Casa de Amistad (House of Friendship)